 Spousal Option Trust: A Disclaimer Trust established to receive assets distributable to a surviving spouse but disclaimed by such spouse.
-Often used in estate plan of married couple where need for “by-pass trust” distributions cannot be determined until death of first spouse to die.
+Often used in the estate plan of a married couple where the need for “by-pass trust” distributions cannot be determined until the death of the first spouse to die.

 Successor Trustee/Substitute Trustee: The Trustee who “takes over” upon the death, disability or resignation of the original Trustee or a prior Trustee.